leogout/rasper-ducky/README.md

 ## Thanks

 - Thanks to [@hak5](https://github.com/hak5) for the original DuckyScript language.
+- Thanks to [@munificent](https://github.com/munificent) for the crafting interpreters web book, which was a great help to understand how to implement a scripting language.
 - Thanks to [@dbisu](https://github.com/dbisu) for [Pico-Ducky](https://github.com/dbisu/pico-ducky), which was the starting point for this project.
-- Thanks to the team behind [CircuitPython](https://github.com/adafruit/circuitpython) for the amazing work on this firmware and their support.
+- Thanks to the Team behind [CircuitPython](https://github.com/adafruit/circuitpython) for the amazing work on this firmware and their support.
 - Thanks to the rest of the community for making this fun little project possible (AdaFruit, MicroPython, etc.).